kyoto-framework/kyoto/README.md

 ## Features

-- Component approach with `html/template`
+- Component approach in mix with `html/template`
 - Asynchronous operations
 - Component methods, that can be called from client side (Server Side Actions, SSA)
 - Different types of components communication (parent, cross)